 Soak the noodles in the hot water ( turn heat off) for 1-2 minutes, stirring until just pliable.
 Do not boil the noodles!
 Just let them get tender and pliable.
 Al dente is perfect, they will get softer in the salad.
 Rinse with cold water, until they feel very cold.
 Drain well and add to the cabbage salad.
 Toss.

 Add your choice of protein.
-Sprinkle with sesame seeds and roasted peanuts.
+Sprinkle with sesame seeds and roasted peanuts and sprouts if using.